It seems ideal, doesn’t it? You set up a website, add a few affiliate links, and start earning the passive income you’ve always dreamed of.

-Aside from the traditional ways of promoting affiliate marketing links, there are distinctive new trends in recent years.
+Aside from the traditional ways of promoting affiliate marketing links, there are distinctive new affiliate marketing trends in recent years.
 This next section looks at some of these trends and more traditional ways of promoting affiliate links.

 1. Influencer Marketing

-Celebrities Kim Kardashian, Kylie Jenner, and Selena Gomez are among the world’s top influencers.
+Celebrities like Kim Kardashian, Kylie Jenner, and Selena Gomez are among the world’s top influencers.
 However, many ordinary people have become famous just because of their influencer status and ability to create engaging content and interact with their audience.